DanielPAagustinho/virus2tree/README.md

 ## Installation

-You can set up virus2tree with:
+You can set up virus2tree cloning the repo and running the installer:

 ```bash
 git clone https://github.com/DanielPAagustinho/virus2tree.git